 Covid restrictions allowing if you wish to come and watch a class first please contact me to arrange this

-Our classes are due to restart 1st June, whilst we hope we continue to exit the restrictions as planned and hope we do not go into a further lockdown, we do have alternatives in place should this not occur, or if covid restrictions come back into place
+Whilst we hope we continue to exit the restrictions as planned and hope we do not go into a further lockdown, we do have alternatives in place should this not occur, or if covid restrictions come back into place

 In addition to our terms and conditions class start date may change due to Covid Restrictions, the course is non refundable and may move online if restrictions mean we are not able to continue face to face classes.

-If the course moves online the Puppy assessment will take place through customer videos with the bronze assessment being postponed until we can meet face to face again
+If the course moves online the Puppy assessment will take place through customer videos with the bronze and silver assessments being postponed until we can meet face to face again

 Dependent on Covid regulations venue may change to Sedgley to accommodate outdoor training